claire-codes/language-knockout/README.md

 Knockout language package for Atom editor.

-There is currently no special syntac highlighting for some special parts of the KnockoutJs library/framework/mess - it's almost as if no one uses KnockoutJs anymore! 😲
+There is currently no special syntax highlighting for some special parts of the KnockoutJs library/framework/mess - it's almost as if no one uses KnockoutJs anymore! :coffee::frog:

 ### Notes